lejacobroy/Tidalrr/README.md

 You can start it manually from the webpage: http://localhost:3001/actions/run-downloads

-This will download all the scanned urls.
+This will download all the queued album covers and tracks.

 ***